delfick/strcs/docs/strcs/features.rst

     assert meta.retrieve_one(int, "one") == 1

 The meta contains a cattrs converter that will be used for much of the heavy lifting. https://cattrs.readthedocs.io/en/latest/converters.html.
-You may use this to provide a custom converter with extra structure and unstructure hooks you may require.
+This may be used to provide a custom converter with extra structure and unstructure hooks that may be required.

-You may also clone a meta and provide a different converter, extra information, or completely different information:
+A Meta object may also be cloned to provide a different converter, extra information, or completely different information:

 .. code-block:: python